-In 2012 she formed CrazyChic Productions and began creating her own content starting with her sketch/variety show: CONFESSIONS OF...
-THE SERIES on YouTube which was nominated for an Independent Television Award for Best Web Comedy.
+In 2012 she formed CrazyChic Productions and began creating her own content.
+Her Directorial Debut MAMA'S BOYS just became an Official Selection of HBO's Women In Comedy Film Festival and her sketch/variety show: CONFESSIONS OF...
+THE SERIES was nominated for an Independent Television Award for Best Web Comedy.

 You may have also seen her on Fox's SO YOU THINK YOU CAN DANCE (Season One) and MTV where she won a freestyle hip hop competition.